iliasmachairas/Draft_docs/docs/index.rst

 during the drought event :ref:`Van Loon (2012) <Van_Loon>`.

 .. figure:: images/Initial_chart_part_1.png
-  :width: 600
+  :width: 500
   :alt: Drought characteristics for a state hydrological variable
+  :align: center

-  *Drought characteristics for a state hydrological variable*
+  *Drought characteristics for a state hydrological variable (in this case groundwater level was used)*

 It is worth mentioning methodology for threshold functions were derived by :ref:`Beyene (2014) <Beyene>`.

+.. admonition :: Attention!

+   For the time being, the current package works only for state variables (e.g. groundwater level, soil moisture) not flux ones (e.g. precipitation).

 Fixed Threshold
 -----------------------